 Now that you know your target heart rate range, you can check your pulse at regular intervals (every 5 to 10 minutes) during the workout session and compare your exercise heart rate to your target heart rate.
 If your exercise heart rate is below the target range, increase your pace or effort slightly to achieve the proper intensity.
 If your exercise heart rate is above the target range, decrease your pace or effort slightly to remain with the range.

 While this method is widely used in the fitness industry, it can be inaccurate for many people.
 Therefore, gauging intensity using a percentage of predicted maximum heart rate should be used along with another method to ensure appropriate exercise intensity.
-A commonsense method called perceived exertion should always be used in conjunction with other heart rate-monitoring methods.
+For example, using heart rate and perceived exertion can be used together to ensure alignment of heart rate and feelings of effort.
 Perceived exertion is a technical description of simply paying attention to how you feel during a workout.

 Heart Rate Training Zones

 Another way to evaluate your aerobic exercise intensity is to compare how you feel to an established guide, such as a heart rate training zone.
 For our purposes and for new exercisers, training target zones can be thought of as a traffic light where the green, yellow, and red lights correspond to the intensity of exercise.
-That is, the green training zone represents an appropriate level of intensity (light to moderate exercise) that indicates "continue," like a green traffic light.
-The yellow training zone indicates an intensity that is moderate to vigorous, and if performed for too long could result in fatigue.
-When training in the yellow zone (moderate to vigorous exercise), an exerciser should slow down or proceed with caution if the intensity feels too high, similar to the rules for a yellow traffic light.
-Lastly, exercising at a very vigorous pace or very high intensity reflects training in the red zone, which corresponds to a red traffic light, which means stop.
+That is, the green training zone represents an appropriate level of intensity (moderate exercise) that indicates "continue," like a green traffic light.
+The yellow training zone indicates an intensity that is vigorous, and if performed for too long could result in fatigue.
+When training in the yellow zone (vigorous exercise), an exerciser should slow down or proceed with caution if the intensity feels too high, similar to the rules for a yellow traffic light.
+Lastly, exercising at a near maximal or maximal intensity reflects training in the red zone, which corresponds to a red traffic light, which means stop.